-After the projectile has been removed from the bore, clean the bore, barrel and parts as explained in the "Cleaning" section and reassemble the firearm.
+After the projectile has been removed from the bore, clean the bore, barrel, breech plug, striker and all the other parts as explained in the "Cleaning" section and reassemble the firearm.

 If for any reason you are unable to remove the charge in the manner recommended, soak the barrel in very hot water for one-half hour.
-Once the powder has been rendered inert, take the barrel to a qualified gunsmith.
-Explain the condition and ask that he clear the barrel.
+Once the powder has been rendered inert, remove the breech plug and squirt oil into the breech area, then return the receiver and barrel to the service department with a letter describing the problem.